ferdinandmukodo/onlinepollings/README.md

 * Logs in user to the posts page when their username and password are verified
 * Signs up user to enable the use the application
 * User can create polls and get other users respond on their polls
-* User can comment on a particular post
+* User remain logged in when browser refreshes.
 * User are logged out.